Start Abroad

 Pathways

-Working abroad doesn’t always mean taking a clinical role in another country.
-Dental hygienists contribute internationally through multiple pathways:
+Working abroad doesn’t have to mean a clinical role in another country.

 → Explore continung education options